michigansnowboardclub/michigansnowboardclub.github.io/content/calendar.md

 title: 'Calendar'
 ---

-The details of some events are hidden in the *busy* event at the same time.
+The details of some events are hidden.
+If you are a member, check your email for further details such as location.

-To view, open the calendar and sign in.
-You must be a club member - you can join [here](https://forms.gle/aqts7eGztAJ9mZTd8).

 {{< calendar >}}